Left or Right?

 1. Sit upright on a chair and look straight ahead.
 Make point of noticing your neck and shoulder muscles.

-2. Now slowly look up to the right as far as you can and hold that position.
+2. Now look up slowly to the right as far as you can and hold that position.

 3. Notice how the muscles on the right side of your neck have shortened and the muscles on the left side have lengthened.